Naveen-mishra11/new-project/README.md

 # If the branch name is not main
 we use => git branch -M main

-# To push the repositary
+# To push  file on the repositary
 we use => git push origin main

+# To push th file on the repository without using main every time
+we use => git push -u origin main and after if we have to push anything simply use => git push